lifting-bits/mcsema/tools/mcsema_disass/dyninst/README.md

 ## Dependencies

 You won't need IDA Pro to run mcsema-dyninst-disass, but Git, CMake, Google Protobuf and Python are still required (see the top-level McSema README.md file for details).
 In addition to those requirements, you will need to build and install DyninstAPI.
 It is available in source code form [on GitHub](https://github.com/dyninst/dyninst).
 Follow the instructions there on how to build and install DyninstAPI before proceeding to the next step.
+Tested version is from the branch 9.3.x.

 ## Building mcsema-dyninst-disass